 I found sewing clips perfect for projects from clothing to homewares and even some craft projects as they are easy to grasp hold of and quickly up clip when needed.
 They are also really quick and easy to pull off and unclip while you are in a good rhythm of sewing.

 Sewing clips are small clips that you can use to hold your fabric together, seams together or layers together.
 They are most popular with quilters as they are easier than using pins and easier to take out.

 Sewing clips are similar to pegs and other clips in the shape, structure, and design but have a small pad of rubber on the pincer parts to stop damage to the fabric.

 Sewing clips personally are part of my everyday use for sewing and a staple within my tools caddy.
 They are so much easier to use and personally much safer and easier to find if I drop them.

 Sewing clips are a great tool to have in your sewing room and sewing box as they are diverse, easy to use and perfect for a number of projects and tutorials.
 I have plenty more information on sewing tools and fabrics if you are just getting started.

 Sewing clips can be used for so many different styles of sewing.
 Everything from handbag making to quilting.
 Below is a list of all the different ways you can use sewing clips.

-This is completely up to you, the benefit of using the clips are that they are easier to use and handle.
+This is a personal opinion but in my opinion, they are better for certain projects, the benefit of using the clips are that they are easier to use and handle.
 They are brighter and easier to see along with bulkier so they are easier to pick up.

 If you struggle to hold layers together or hold onto smaller objects these are really useful.
 I would also introduce using these where you can with children who like to sew.
 The sewing clips are great for edges and holding together bias binding while hand sewing into place.